leangjia/blender_docs/trunk/blender_docs/manual/addons/import_export/images_as_planes.rst

    Link to the image file using a :ref:`relative file path <files-blend-relative_paths>`.

 Force Reload
-   Reloads the image file into Blender if it is already added as an image Data Block.
+   Reloads the image file into Blender if it is already added as an image data-block.

 Animate Image Sequences
    Import sequentially numbers images as an animated image sequence instead of separate planes.